 Make sure you have the right equipment for walking long distances.
 A good pair of trekking boots, waterproof clothing and a comfortable backpack are essential.
 Additionally, since some stages can be demanding, it is recommended that you prepare physically with long walks before starting the way.

 This impressive glacial lake is one of the main natural attractions of the route.
-Its crystal clear waters and the mountains that surround it create a dream landscape.
+Its crystal-clear waters and the mountains that surround it create a dreamlike landscape.

 Here is one of the oldest representations of the apostle Santiago, a Romanesque jewel that is worth visiting.